Scripture Alone – Why the Bible Is Our Final Authority | She's a Theologian: Learning to Know God as Christian Women

 “Sola Scriptura has led to division.
 If everyone interprets for themselves, will there ever be unity?”

 The problem is not Scripture.
 The problem is sin.
 Even in the early church, divisions arose because of pride, false teachers, and misuse of the Word (2 Pet 3:16; 1 Cor 1:10–13).
-Sola Scriptura does not guarantee agreement, but it does give us one clear, God-given standard.
+Sola Scriptura does not guarantee that all of us will agree, but it does give us one clear, God-given standard.
 True unity cannot be built on human opinion.
 It must be built on truth.

 “Tradition, experience, and culture are also important.
 Why insist on Scripture alone?”

-Tradition has its place.
-Experience matters.
-Culture gives context.
+Tradition has its place as well as experience, not to mention that culture gives context.
 But none of these are flawless.
 Scripture alone is God-breathed (2 Tim 3:16).
 All other authorities must submit to it.
 When tradition contradicts the Word, we obey the Word.
 When experience leads us away from truth, we return to truth.
 Scripture alone has final say because God alone has final authority.

 Comments